 In 2018, our board adopted a campus development framework (PDF 11MB) devised by MGS Architects to guide Trinity College’s campus upgrade projects over the next 25 years.
 The framework aligns to our strategic plan and will ensure we’re equipped to meet the evolving needs of the Trinity community well into the future.

 Project 100 is Trinity College’s most significant capital works project to date.
 The project involved construction of a new residential building on our Parkville campus to accommodate up to 100 students.
-This means, from 2020, we will give even more students the opportunity to join our thriving student community and alumni network.
+This means, from 2020, we are giving even more students the opportunity to join our thriving student community and alumni network.
 The building also accommodates four tutors and includes a large apartment for a senior Residential College staff member.

 The new building, shown below, includes state-of-the-art facilities, including a student study/common area, a gym, music and art rooms, office space and a two-storey Junior Common Room with a balcony.
 The building is surrounded by lawns and shaded courtyards, where students can relax or study.